ncase/blog/src/posts/on-depression.md

 And, second: the belief that things will get better is a powerful thing.
 Unfortunately, the power of hope gets a bad name in medicine: "placebo".

-When you do _any_ intervention — medication, supplements, therapy, lifestyle change, etc — you don't just get `effect of intervention`.
-You get `effect of intervention + effect of placebo + effect of time`.
+When you do _any_ intervention — medication, supplements, therapy, lifestyle change, etc — you don't just get (effect of intervention).
+You get (effect of intervention + effect of placebo + effect of time).

 And what _is_ the effect of placebo?
 Amazingly, despite researchers having used placebos for decades, it's only recently that we started testing "open-label" placebos: _placebos where we just tell the patient it's a placebo._ We then compare "getting placebo" to "getting nothing".
 The effect size of open placebo, on stuff ranging from pain to depression, is around 0.43. ([Spille et al 2023](https://www.nature.com/articles/s41598-023-30362-z))

 That is: the effect of (placebo vs nothing) is as strong as (the best antidepressant vs placebo)!
 But again, I think "placebo" is an insulting word for the power of hope.
 Hope isn't magic, but it's _measurably_ not-nothing.
 I assert: we shouldn't dismiss such a connection between mental state & physical health.

+(The _recent_ discovery of open-label placebos, is also an example of how there's still low-hanging fruit — "$100 bills on the sidewalk" — even in modern medicine!
+I hope that makes it more plausible to you, that Vitamin D & Omega-3 really _could_ be overlooked, high-impact interventions.)

-But for the rest of this article, I'll only be reporting effect sizes _versus placebo_.
+But anyway, for the rest of this article, I'll only be reporting effect sizes _versus placebo_.
 Just remember that the power of hope gives you an extra +0.4 (like C to C+) for all interventions.

 ---